American Studies Summer Institute

-Join us this summer for an intensive two-week program of thought-provoking lectures and discussions led by distinguished scholars and guests from a variety of disciplines and with diverse perspectives.
-The American Studies Summer Institute, an annual program co-sponsored by the University of Massachusetts Boston American Studies Department and the John F. Kennedy Presidential Library and Museum, offers educators and graduate students the opportunity to explore in depth a topic drawn from American history, politics, culture, or social policy.
+Join us this summer for an intensive two-week program of thought-provoking lectures and discussions led by distinguished scholars and guests.
+The American Studies Summer Institute, an annual program co-sponsored by the University of Massachusetts Boston and the John F. Kennedy Presidential Library and Museum, offers educators and graduate students the opportunity to explore in depth a topic drawn from American history, politics, culture, or social policy.